 - When Zarathustra, one of the first exosolar colonies, was settled there was minimal terraforming and the tweaked colonists went feral.
 A couple centuries later Jupiter Transsystems arrived, enslaved the natives, and set up terraforming stations that would have killed off the tweak population if they hadn't also awakened and pissed off the original colony AI.

 - Oglethorpe and Emory of Aqua Teen Hunger Force tried to do this in the episode "Bad Replicant".
 Except they have no idea how to do.

-- Super Friends (1973-74).
+- 1973-74 season.
 The inhabitants of the planet Solar Terrarium are moving the Earth closer to the Sun so it will become hotter and more comfortable for them.
 They are too desperate for their own survival that they couldn't worry that the increased heat and resulting climate change will kill most of the humans living here.
 Being the benevolent heroes that they are, the Super Friends agreed to repair their planet if they stopped trying to mess with Earth's climate.